 - Blood flow or nerve issues

-Other causes such as genetics and surgery may come into play as well.
+Other causes, such as genetics and surgery, may also come into play.
 It can be challenging to determine where a case of tinnitus originates from, but a skilled doctor should be able to distinguish it from hearing loss.

 Can Hearing Aids Stop Tinnitus?

 There’s a wide variety of options to choose from when deciding how to get relief from tinnitus.
-None of them can stop tinnitus but instead serve as forms of management used to make the symptoms less severe.
+None of them can stop tinnitus but instead serve as management strategies to reduce the severity of symptoms.

 Some cases are more complex and may leave the patient asking, where can I find help?
 It may be necessary to consider methods such as tinnitus therapy hearing aids.

 Age-related hearing loss is the leading cause of tinnitus.
 Hearing aids treat both problems simultaneously, reducing the abnormal sounds you hear while improving your overall hearing.

 More research is needed to answer questions like, can hearing aids help tinnitus?
 Current results are promising, such as a 2007 American Tinnitus Association survey found that 60% of tinnitus patients experienced relief, and 22% experienced significant relief.

-Hearing aids mask the annoying sounds and ringing sensations of tinnitus by increasing the volume of ambient noise in the world.
+Hearing aids mask the sounds and sensations of tinnitus by increasing the volume of ambient noise in the world.
 They also increase the brain’s level of auditory stimulation and make it easier for patients to communicate.
 They also allow the brain to focus only on essential sounds, reducing stress.

 These effects and more help provide relief from tinnitus symptoms.
-They may not make the noises or ringing sensations stop, but they should lessen the severity and make them easier to live with.
+They may not stop the noises or ringing sensations, but they can lessen the severity and make them easier to live with.